Skip To Main Content

 Section D: Describe the system in place to help parents in your school understand how they can support the student as a reader and writer at home.

 iReady Family Reports are distributed three times a year to keep parents informed of their child's progress.
 Data conferences provide another opportunity for parents and teachers to meet and discuss the student's academic development.
 Additionally, the reading interventionist and resource teacher send home decodable texts and worksheets to help students practice and reinforce the skills they have learned.
 Lastly, we hold regular MTSS meetings to review progress monitoring data from interventions, along with any other relevant classroom data and observations.
 If necessary, we contact parents to schedule an IPS (Individual Problem-Solving) meeting.
+All K-3 parents also receive a Read to Succeed Family Letter, translated into 10+ languages, that outlines in family-friendly language: What is the Science of Reading?, What does the South Carolina Read to Succeed Act mean for my student?, How will the school keep me informed about my student’s reading development?, How can I help my student become a good reader?, in addition to a direct link to the CCSD Read to Succeed webpage which includes even more ideas for supporting readers at home.

 Section E: Document how the school provides for the monitoring of reading achievement and growth at the classroom and school level with decisions about PreK-5th grade intervention based on all available data to ensure grade-level proficiency in reading.